HuMingLab/ecDNAcaller/README.md

 * **Copy number variation data** (for logistic regression-based model only)
 * **Single-cell Hi-C contact matrices**

-Note: see **File format requirements** for examples.
+Note: All files are required to be at 1M resolution.
+Reliability is not guaranteed at other resolutions.
+See **File format requirements** for examples.
 File names are currently hard-coded.
 Modify the section below if needed:

 #### For logistic regression-based model: